davewalker5/ADS-B-BaseStationReader/README.md

 > Session &rarr; Tracking &harr; Radar &rarr; Summary

-- **Session** — select a tracking profile, review the effective receiver and tracking limits, add optional notes, and start the session
+- **Session** — set the receiver host and port, select a tracking profile, review the effective receiver and tracking limits, add optional notes, and start the session
 - **Tracking** — monitor the live aircraft collection, inspect current telemetry, and move directly to Lookup or historical records
 - **Radar** — view positioned aircraft by range and bearing from the receiver; this tab is available only while a session is active
 - **Summary** — review the persisted session context, observation totals, identification coverage, and notable observations